Want delicious images your audience will love? Here are 6 things to share with your food photographer.

 Will we need models?

 Some of the most compelling food photography is lifestyle photography that tells a story.
-That often means people or at least good-looking hands in the frame.
-Ideally, that includes the budget to hire models.
+That often means people or at least nice-looking hands in the frame.
+Ideally, there’s budget to hire models.
 That includes hand models (yep, that’s a specialty!) to show off your product.
 (Sorry, food stylists typically don’t want to double as hand models.)

 Where will the images appear?

-On produce packaging?
+On product packaging?
 Your website?
 Social media?
 All of the above?
 This has a big impact on what kinds of images, and how many, you’ll need.